eduardovinoles/React-Gym-App/README.md

 # App created with React, Backend in Mongodb and Atlas api and uploaded in Heroku.

-This project was bootstrapped with [Create React App].

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+This ia a gym landpage build in React which fetchs a  Mongodb backend deployed in Heroku.
+C.R.U.D
+In the navigation bar you can select "users" to view the gym users list, also by clicking the "edit" button you can edit or delete the selected user in a modal.
+By clicking "create new user" also uses a modal to perform that.

-Runs the app in the development mode.\
+All the data persist and is storage in the backend.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+## App in Progress

+In the future I will add more features

+### Login
+### Toasts
+### New Schemas